eiszapfen2000/tgda/README.md

 * Donelan [Donelan1985a]
 * Elfouhaily [Elfouhaily1997a]

+For Pierson-Moskowitz and JONSWAP we employ the directional distribution as introduced by Mitsuyasu et al. [Mitsuyasu1975a], and improved by Hasselmann et al. [Hasselmann1980a].
 Donelan and Elfouhaily each incorporate their own directional distribution.
-For Pierson-Moskowitz and JONSWAP we employ the directional distribution introduced by Mitsuyasu et al. [Mitsuyasu1975a] and improved by Hasselmann et al. [Hasselmann1980a].

 We compute the Discrete Fourier Transform with the single precision variant of [FFTW](http://www.fftw.org).